Alarming Concerns with Patient Care at St. Luke’s Hospital in Houston

 Contact the Personal Injury Attorneys at McDonald Worley in Houston

-If you or a loved one was affected by any of the issues at St. Luke’s Hospital, contact an experienced personal injury lawyer at McDonald Worley in Houston today.
+If you or a loved one was affected by any of the issues at St. Luke’s Hospital, contact a personal injury law firm in Houston today.
 Patients are entitled to the very best care and when that doesn’t happen, people get hurt.

 Your injury lawyer at McDonald Worley will fight hard to get you the compensation your family deserves.
 Call today and schedule your free initial consultation.